Characterisation of the Energy of Gaussian Beams on Lorentzian Manifolds - with Applications to Black Hole Spacetimes: Introduction

 \subsubsection{Gaussian beams as obstructions to certain uniform behaviour of the energy of waves}

 The approximation with Gaussian beams allows to construct solutions to the wave equation whose energy is localised for an arbitrarily long, but finite time along a null geodesic.
 Such solutions form naturally an obstruction to certain uniform statements about the temporal behaviour of the energy of waves.
 A classical example is the case in which one has a null geodesic that does not leave a compact region in `space' and which has constant energy\footnote{We refer to the right hand side of \eqref{expo} as the \(N\)-energy of the null geodesic.}.
 Such null geodesics form obstructions to certain formulations of local energy decay being true\footnote{A classic regarding such a result is the work \cite{Ral69} by Ralston.
 However, he does not use the Gaussian beam approximation in this work, but the geometric optics approximation.
 We discuss his work in some detail in Appendix \ref{Comparison}.}.
 However, it is very important to be aware of the fact, that in general none of the solutions from \eqref{SecondStatement} has localised energy for \emph{all} time.
 Thus, in order to contradict, for instance, an LED statement, it is in general inevitable to resort to a \emph{sequence} of solutions of the form \eqref{SecondStatement} which exhibit the contradictory behaviour in the limit.
 For this scheme to work, however, it is clearly crucial that the LED statement in question is \emph{uniform} with respect to some energy which is left constant by the sequence of Gaussian beam solutions.
 Note here that \eqref{SecondStatement} in particular states that the time \(T\), up to which one has good control over the wave, can be made arbitrarily large without changing the initial energy!
 Higher order initial energies, however, will blow up when \(T\) is taken bigger and bigger.
 In this paper we restrict our consideration to disproving statements that are uniform with respect to the first order energy.
-In Sections \ref{photonsphere}, \ref{extremal} and \ref{SecKerrTrap} we demonstrate this important application of Gaussian beams: we show that certain (I)LED statements derived by various people in the presence of `trapping' are sharp.
+In Sections \ref{photonsphere}, \ref{extremal} and \ref{SecKerrTrap} we demonstrate this important application of Gaussian beams: we show that certain (I)LED statements derived by various people in the presence of `trapping' are sharp in the sense that \emph{some} loss of derivative is necessary (however, one does not necessarily need to lose a whole derivative, cf.\ the discussion at the end of Section \ref{photonsphere}).

 We conclude this section with the remark that in the presence of a globally timelike Killing vector field one can already infer such obstructions from \eqref{FirstStatement}, since the (canonical) energy of solutions to the wave equation is then constant.
 In this way one can easily infer from \eqref{FirstStatement} alone that an LED statement in Schwarzschild has to lose differentiability due to the trapping at the photon sphere.
 But already for trapping in Kerr one needs to know how the `trapped' energy of the solutions referred to in \eqref{FirstStatement} behaves in order to infer the analogous result.
 This knowledge is provided by \eqref{expo} and/or \eqref{SecondStatement}.